perplexedpigmy/cordoba/README.md

 ```

 But it can be also trivially recreated using `selectRepository`, once a repository is created, it's cached
-and it's trivial and fast to re`select` it.
-However, but it's more to type and less readable.
+making it fast & trivial re`select` it.
+However,  it's more typing, and less concise.

 ```c++
   selectRepository(repoPath)